BAWnetwork/WAB/README.md

 ###### *DEVELOPER*

 More than 10 years of drupal 5,6,7,8 experience and related technologies.
 3 years with Meteor framework and MEAN-MERN stack, Cordova, React-native, GraphQl, Apollo stack.
-1.5 years with Ethereum/Smart Contracts / Solidity / Blockchain tech stack.
+1.5 years with Ethereum / Smart Contracts / Solidity / Blockchain tech stack.
 Also, Konstantin Viktorov experience with native Android and IOS development.

 #### NAVEEN GUPTA